 Staging is an excellent way to present your home in the best light possible.
 You have several options: you can stage your home by yourself, ask your agent for assistance, or hire a professional stager.
 Whichever option you choose, a home staging job done right will give you more value for your home.

 After you’ve removed your bulky furniture, rearrange the remaining pieces to make your interiors look more spacious.
 Add throw pillows, rugs, artwork, and other pieces of décor to create a cozy and comfortable atmosphere.
 Make sure your living spaces look bright and airy by adding new lighting fixtures and opening your windows during viewings.

-Next, hire a professional photographer to take quality photos of your home, which will attract more potential buyers.
+Next, have your 606 Brokers agent hire a professional photographer to take quality photos of your home, which will attract more potential buyers.

 Pricing your home

 Never choose an agent based exclusively on the selling price they recommend for your home.
 Be aware that some agents will attempt to overbid another agent just to claim the listing.

 Avoid overpricing your home, as overpriced homes tend to sell below market value in the long run.
 Many buyers steer away from homes that are significantly more expensive compared to similar homes in the same neighborhood.